lambda826/My-Notebook/08 Distributed System/01 System Design/02 System Design Demos/11 Point of Interests.md

 	 - Hotspot issue (read).
 	 - Uniform distribution (write).
  - Sharding based on `LocationID`
-	 - Have to query all db instance and aggregate the results
+	 - Have to query all db instance and aggregate the results.

 ### Option 4: Hilbert Curve